SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 3.1.4 Push Samples

-See [Common References](#push-sample) for instructions on how to push this sample to either Linux or Windows.
+See [Common Steps](#push-sample) for instructions on how to push this sample to either Linux or Windows.

 ### 3.1.5 Observe Logs